aomikhailov/identification-page/README.md

 ## Features:
 - Redirects all requests to `index.html` via `.htaccess`.
 - Displays the visitor’s IP address.
-- Animated "eye" element that follows the mouse cursor.
+- Animated 'eye' element that follows the mouse cursor and the movement of the mobile phone.
 - Minimalist design without external libraries.

 ## Additional Information: